tigera-solutions/cc-eks-zero-trust-workshop/modules/module-4-workload-access-control.md

    -c main -- sh -c 'curl -m3 -sI http://www.google.com 2>/dev/null | grep -i http'
    ```

-We recommend that you create a global default deny policy after you complete writing policy for the traffic that you want to allow.
+We recommend creating a global default deny policy after you complete writing the policies for the traffic you want to allow.
 Use the stage policy feature to get your allowed traffic working as expected, then lock down the cluster to block unwanted traffic.

 1. Create a staged global default deny policy.
 It will shows all the traffic that would be blocked if it were converted into a deny.